CiscoDevNet/roomdevices-macros-samples/USB Mode Version 2/readme.md

   - You're all awesome, thank you for your ideas, patience and testing 😃

 ## USB Mode Endpoint Compatibility Matrix
+### Key
+- Native USB: Devices that have USB Passthrough built into their hardware.
+No need for a macro and highly recommended 😃
+- Native Inogeni: Native OS support for USB mode, no macro required.
+Inogeni 4KX-Plus Capture device required.
+(Not currently available)
+- Macro 1-3: Original USB Mode Macro, accessible in the USB Mode community space.
+Recommend upgrading to USB Mode Version 2 when possible.
+- Macro 2-2-10: USB Mode Version 2

 | CODEC              | Native USB | Macro 1-3 | Macro    2-2-10 | Native USB Inogeni  |
 | ------------------ | ---------- | --------- | --------------- | ------------------- |